 What facilities can I use?

-During your studies you will have access to specialist software, some of which includes:
+We’ve made sure you have access to industry-standard equipment, which we review yearly to ensure we are producing industry-ready graduates.
+During your studies you will work in our Computer Labs and have access to specialist software, some of which includes:

 - State-of-the-art Motion Capture Equipment